CamilleHbp/fusy-editor/README.md

 The aim is to produce a text editor [PWA](https://developers.google.com/web/progressive-web-apps/) able to synchronise notes through a propriatery API, EverNote, or OneNote.

+# WARNING

+The project is on hold right now.
+I implemented the basic editor (you can make the text bold by pressing `ctrl+b` for example).
+I'm learning Webpack 4 and React through simpler projects right now.
+I will come back in a few weeks, when I feel more confident in taking up such a large project.
+I on't feel like I know enough about React architecture right now to properly architect everything.

 # TOC

 - [Live application](#live-application)